jchambers/pushy/index.md

 1. The gateway accepts the notification and will attempt to deliver it to the destination device.
 2. The gateway rejects the notification; this should be considered a permanent failure, and the notification should not be sent again.
 Additionally, the APNs gateway may indicate a timestamp at which the destination token became invalid.
 If that happens, you should stop trying to send *any* notification to that token unless the token has been re-registered since that timestamp.
 3. The `Future` fails with an exception.
 This should generally be considered a temporary failure, and callers should try to send the notification again when the problem has been resolved.
-In particular, the `Future` may fail with a [`ClientNotConnectedException`](http://relayrides.github.io/pushy/apidocs/0.10/com/relayrides/pushy/apns/ClientNotConnectedException.html), in which case callers may wait for the connection to be restored automatically by waiting for the `Future` returned by [`ApnsClient#getReconnectionFuture()`](http://relayrides.github.io/pushy/apidocs/0.10/com/relayrides/pushy/apns/ApnsClient.html#getReconnectionFuture--).

 An example: